SeisComP/seiscomp/doc/base/contributing-docs.rst

 Documenting Executables
 =======================

-The documentation for executables is generated from two sources:
+The documentation for modules and plugins is generated from two sources:

 'executable'.xml
     An :ref:`XML file <contributing_documentation_XML>` that contains a brief